-The opportunity to study abroad with some of Europe’s top designers and to collaborate with the professional directors and designers at the Clarence Brown Theatre, make this one of the most unique training programs in the country.
+The opportunity to study abroad with notable international designers and to collaborate with the professional directors and designers at the Clarence Brown Theatre, make this one of the most unique training programs in the country.
 In the second year of study, the students will embark on an international journey of exploration involving master classes with some of the most influential designers in the profession.
-Here at home, the students will gain valuable insights on how to navigate a professional design career by meeting with professional designers and assistants during an intensive 5 day workshop in NYC.
-A range of other prominent artists and designers will be brought to UT during the 3 year program of study to work with design students in workshop format, providing intensive learning opportunities and professional connections for the student.
+Here at home, the students will gain valuable insights on how to navigate a professional design career by meeting with professional designers and assistants during an intensive 5-day workshop in NYC.
+A range of other prominent artists and designers will be brought to UT during the 3-year program of study to connect with the design students through workshops, providing intensive learning opportunities and professional connections for the student.

 This competitive 3-year program accepts 2 new students every other year.
 Two first year students will be on campus with two third year students.
 This allows for both creative exchange and an informal mentoring environment.
 In the second year of study there are only two graduate students, providing a favorable student to faculty ratio and giving the personal attention necessary during a design intensive year.
 Furthermore, in the second and third year, students will have teaching responsibilities.

 This is an exciting and rigorous program specifically designed to place students into the profession by providing them with the tools they need to negotiate a successful design career and the portfolio of professional designs needed to attract interest.